In December of 2018, I made one of the most important decisions of my life – I decided to let go of my fear, scarcity, and lack mindset.

 It is important to note is that there are no explicit mentions in the Bible about debt being a sin.
 However, there are many actions and behaviors that, although not sinful, are simply not good for us.

 I truly believe that verses about money and debt in God’s word are not meant to condemn.
-Rather, they are intended for correction and redirection, urging us as Christians to set a higher standard for our lives in the area of personal finance.
+They are intended for correction and redirection, urging us as Christians to set a higher standard for our lives in the area of personal finance.

 Learning to rely on God as my provider is one of the hardest things I’ve ever done.